 The evaluation of the method is carried out through an illustrative example within the academia, by applying it to a mobile application.
-We will conduct a case study within an industrial setting, to obtain a complete validation on the usefulness and viability of the PQEM method.
+We will conduct a case study within an industrial setting, in order to obtain information on measuring the acceptance and usefulness of the PQEM method by practitioners and companies.